Archive product

 Description

-Inlaid desk clock housed in ebonized pearwood and rosewood case with geometric ivory inlays, zinc, and brass accents.
-The watch case has been cleaned and polished with shellac.
-The mechanism is operational and bears the signature F. Kunz in Wien.
+Inlaid desk clock housed in ebonized pearwood and rosewood case with geometric ivory, zinc, and brass inlays.
+The clock case has been cleaned and polished with shellac.
+The movement is operational and bears the signature F. Kunz in Wien.
 The clock originates from Austria, specifically Vienna, and dates back to the first half of the 19th century.

-As highlighted in the photo gallery, showing the clock case before restoration, the missing zinc inserts have been recreated and hand-perforated to match the original pieces.
+As highlighted in the photo gallery, which shows the clock case before restoration, the missing zinc inserts have been recreated and hand-perforated exactly like the originals.

 It is in perfect condition, with restorations on the dial and inserts.

-Many styles characterize antique furniture, but a few stand out as particularly important.
-Eclectic furniture refers to the 19th century, notably the Biedermeier style.
-Early in that century, it was followed by neo-Gothic, Gothic, Rococo, Louis-Philippe, and finally the Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque influences.
+Several key styles stand out among antique furniture.
+Eclectic furniture from the 19th century is associated with the prevailing Biedermeier style.
+Early in the century, this includes neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolve into pseudo-classicism, Renaissance, and Baroque.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 Notable and interesting are antique pieces in Rococo and Louis XV styles.
 Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate, luxurious furniture designed to impress with splendor and play a significant role in opulence.
-Materials were selectively chosen to emphasize the grandeur of these pieces.
+Materials were carefully selected and used sparingly to emphasize the grandeur of these pieces.

-Today, we can see how much the Baroque style influenced modern classical furniture, which often echoes the grandeur of the past.
+Today, we can see how much the Baroque style influenced modern classical furniture, which often closely resembles the historical period.
 The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, often using dark stains, moldings, strong bases, and relief decorations.
-These pieces were quite distinctive but also introduced new possibilities, such as the construction of credenzas and other chest-type furniture.
-Mythology and ancient themes were popular, with supports and legs often taking animal forms—lions’ paws, eagles’ heads being common motifs.
+Renaissance furniture was quite heavy and robust, featuring brown stains, moldings, strong bases, and relief decorations.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

 The key to stylish antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with counterfeits.
+Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
 We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details